agerista/HR_30_Days/README.md

 Student is the derived class.
 Completed code for Person and a declaration for Student are provided for you in the editor.
 Observe that Student inherits all the properties of Person.
 Complete the Student class.
 [Try it!](https://www.hackerrank.com/challenges/30-inheritance)

+### Day 13:

+Task:

+Given a Book class and a Solution class, write a MyBook class that does the following:

+* Inherits from Book

+* Has a parameterized constructor taking these  parameters:

+    1. string title
+    2. string author
+    3. int price

+* Implements the Book class' abstract display() method so it prints these  lines:
+    1. Title:, a space, and then the current instance's title.
+    2. Author:, a space, and then the current instance's author.
+    3. Price:, a space, and then the current instance's price.